6 Ways to Check-In with Teens

 The deep check-in is a great way to facilitate empathy, compassion, and deepen group cohesion and trust.
 This type of check-in shouldn’t be introduced prematurely in a group/class because most youth won’t feel comfortable sharing about themselves if they aren’t yet comfortable with the other group members.
 Thus, trust-building exercises should be facilitated and the deep check-in should only be used when the facilitator/teacher feels the group is at a level of cohesiveness that can handle deep disclosure and being vulnerable.
 A deep check-in can be facilitated by asking youth to begin with the statement, “something I’ve been holding in is…” or “something nobody knows about me is…” or “if you really knew me, you’d know…” and then complete the sentence.
 These have been time tested ways to bring youth into a deeper space with each other and have been used by organizations such as Challenge Day, the Mind Body Awareness Project, the MBSAT program referenced above, the Making the Peace Curriculum (where most of these exercises originated), and probably countless others.
 What’s important is to have faith that youth can do these exercises so you’ll actually try it with them, while at the same time not forcing this exercise prematurely.
-Also, as the facilitator of this exercise, it’s important to understand the role and limits of your personal self-disclosure during a deep check-in and how that influences the disclosure of the rest of the group (check out the BARs Online course to learn about skillful self-disclosure in depth).
+Also, as the facilitator of this exercise, it’s important to understand the role and limits of your personal self-disclosure during a deep check-in and how that influences the disclosure of the rest of the group.

 The Metaphorical Check-In

 Finally, the metaphorical check-in uses metaphor to help youth describe their internal experience.
 This is a great way to diversify the check-in and tap in to young people’s creativity.
 Below are 3 of my favorite metaphorical check-ins: